NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/FHIR-Assets/All-Assets/Profiles/Consultations/Further-Information.page.md

 <h5><ins>Further information</ins></h5>

 <p>The 'length' element is not advised as safe to display, since it is not always accurate.
 The automated timer starts at the beginning of the Consultation.
 A clinician may walk away from the screen for x amount of time, giving an inaccurate length of the Consultation.
-In some cases this is manually recorded and is not expected to provide significant useful information </p>
+In some cases, this is manually recorded and is not expected to provide significant useful information </p>

 ---